Former Hammond councilman sues Lake officials who fired him last fall

 The co-worker’s grievance claimed Higgs routinely embarrassed, disrespected and unfairly caused the employee to be suspended from his job.

-Higgs’ suit labels his former co-worker’s harassment report as “unsubstantiated,” “ficticious” and a “false complaint.”
+Higgs’ suit labels his former co-worker’s harassment report as “unsubstantiated,” “fictitious” and a “false complaint.”
 He states the co-worker never filed a criminal charge against Higgs.

 Higgs’ suit alleges the true reasons for his firing was as an act of retaliation caused by Repay’s displeasure over Higgs' running as a Democratic candidate for state representative last year.